fasteddy516/vscode-simpl-plus/README.md

 This extension contributes the following settings:

-* `simpl.compiler`: sets the path of the Simpl+ compiler.
+* `simpl.compiler`: sets the path of the SIMPL+ compiler.
 Can be set to a custom path via the user settings.
 Please use the double \ to specify directory paths.
 * `simpl.helpLocation`: sets the path of the SIMPL+ reference guide.
 Can be set to a custom path via the user settings.
 Please use the double \ to specify directory paths.
 * `simpl.terminalLocation`: sets path of the default windows cmd.exe.
 Can be set to a custom path via the user settings.
 Please use the double \ to specify directory paths.